delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 ### 1. About Nookwall

 Nookwall is an online freedom wall platform where users can create their own walls and receive text-based messages from both anonymous and authenticated users.
-Learn more at [https://nookwall.delvdeepr.me/about](About Nookwall).
+Learn more at [About Nookwal](https://nookwall.delvdeepr.me/about).

 ### 2. Eligibility